vishnupeas/config/ubuntu/zsh/readme.md

 `fpath+=${ZSH_CUSTOM:-${ZSH:-~/.oh-my-zsh}/custom}/plugins/zsh-completions/src
 ```

-> Use powerlevel10k other themes with oh-my-zsh [ has more control over themes from terminal itself]
+> You could also Use powerlevel10k or other themes with oh-my-zsh [ has more control over themes from terminal itself]

 ## Install oh-my-posh